“Doesn’t that hurt?”

 “Many believe that cracking knuckles is the bones realigning, which couldn’t be further from the truth,” says Weiss.
 Actually, the process has to do with your joints.

-“Knuckling cracking is the audible sound that occurs when the joints of your fingers are stretched,” says Curda.
-“These joints are called synovial joints and are surrounded by fluid-filled capsule.”
-That fluid, called synovial fluid, is there for lubrication, and is made up of dissolved gases—mostly nitrogen, Curda says.
+“Knuckle cracking is the audible sound that occurs when the joints of your fingers are stretched,” says Curda.
+“These joints are called synovial joints and are surrounded by fluid-filled capsules.”
+That fluid, called synovial fluid, is there for lubrication and is made up of dissolved gases—mostly nitrogen, Curda says.

-When you pull or bend your fingers (aka the two most common “cracking motions”), you stretch that fluid-filled capsule.
+When you pull or bend your finger (these are the two most common cracking motions), you stretch that fluid-filled capsule.
 This decreases pressure inside the gas-packed fluid, causing a small nitrogen bubble to form and then instantly pop.
 “The collapsing bubble is what causes the audible crack that we hear,” says Curda.

 (Here’s a quick video of the whole process, if you want a helpful visual.)

-“Aside from some degree of compulsion [aka decades of habit], cracking the knuckles actually releases several pounds of pressure from the joints,” Weiss explains.
+“Aside from some degree of compulsion, cracking the knuckles actually releases several pounds of pressure from the joints,” Weiss explains.

 As you use your hands throughout the day and the muscles tighten up, the joints end up feeling tight as well.
 “Cracking the knuckles gives your fingers and joints a stretch to relieve that pressure buildup,” says Curda.
-In other words, people crack their knuckles for the same reasons they might take a nice, big stretch in the middle of the day.
-It’s a feeling of ahhhhhhh.
+In other words, people crack their knuckles for the same reasons they might take a nice, big stretch in the middle of the day: It provides a sigh of relief.

-So, what separates the normal people from us knuckle-popping junkies?
+So, what makes certain people love a good knuckle-popping so much?
 “People that use their hands and fingers regularly during the day without otherwise stretching will feel the need more often,” says Curda.
-So, writers, coders, surgeons, those people who paint teeny-tiny messages on grains of rice.
+Think writers, coders, surgeons, and artists, to name a few.

 But knuckle-cracking dependence goes further than that.
-Once you get into the habit of cracking, you become hooked on that feeling of relief—even the sound itself, says Weiss.
+Once you get into the habit, you become hooked on that feeling of relief—even the sound itself, says Weiss.
 “Cracking the knuckles is definitely addicting,” he affirms.
 It’s not something you can stop on a dime (no matter how much your family members and co-workers complain).